lexibank/tlopo/out/vol1/chapter9.md

-The morphological relationship between intransitive &ast;qubu and transitive &ast;qubʷi- does not conform to any of the patterns described in [Chapter 2, §3.1.2](chapter2.md#s-3-1).
-Transitive&ast;qubʷi- appears to be derived from intransitive &ast;qubu plus transitive suffix &ast;-i-, but intransitive roots ending in a vowel other than &ast;-a- did not take the transitive suffix, so the history of this pair remains unclear.
+The morphological relationship between intransitive &ast;qubu and transitive _&ast;qubʷi-_ does not conform to any of the patterns described in [Chapter 2, §3.1.2](chapter2.md#s-3-1).
+Transitive _&ast;qubʷi-_ appears to be derived from intransitive _&ast;qubu_ plus transitive suffix _&ast;-i-_, but intransitive roots ending in a vowel other than _&ast;-a-_ did not take the transitive suffix, so the history of this pair remains unclear.

 <a id="p-269"></a>